steledama/nixos/README.md

 ## Flakes: what they are and why they are necessary

-A big problem of what I call the 'out of the box' configuration is that is not reproducible as it is expected to be.
-When you install nixos by default the systems gets pinned to the latest commit of the stable branche of nix github repository.
-All packages you intall and all options you apply are ten taken from this commit called 'channel' untill you esplicitely update to a new commit/channel.
-With this approach if you are to share the configuration with someone else there is not guarantie that that the commit will be the same.
-This is where nix flakes come into play.
-Basically it is a system to manage the nix code dependencies in a declarative way.
-Despite it is still officially an 'experimental features' it is adopted by everyone since several years now and is pratically an obbligated way to take all the strength of nixOs.
-First we need to edit the configuration.nix file:
+A significant issue with what I call the 'out-of-the-box' configuration is that it's not as reproducible as expected.
+When you install NixOS by default, the system gets pinned to the latest commit of the stable branch of the Nix GitHub repository.
+All packages you install and all options you apply are then taken from this commit, called a 'channel', until you explicitly update to a new commit/channel.
+With this approach, if you share the configuration with someone else, there's no guarantee that the commit will be the same.
+This is where Nix flakes come into play.
+Basically, it's a system to manage Nix code dependencies in a declarative way.
+Despite still being officially an 'experimental feature', it has been largely adopted for several years now and is practically a necessary way to harness all the strengths of NixOS.
+First, we need to edit the configuration.nix file:

 ```bash
 sudo nano /etc/configuration.nix